thecraftman/AWS-NAT-Gateway/README.md

  `You can use a network address translation (NAT) gateway to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating a connection with those instances`

  #### NAT gateway is used to give your private network internet connectivity but still ensuring that your resources are not accessible from the internet.
-So in order to allow access to internet it has to route traffic through public network which has a Internet gateway attached
+So in order to allow access to internet it has to route traffic through public network which has a Internet gateway attached.